You are the catalyst for future growth.

 Businesses have long been trying to solve their customer’s pain points.
 But what has been missing from the conversation is true customer empathy.

 Because you don’t want your customer to only have their problem solved.
 You want them to feel an affiliation with your brand and with your experience.
-You want them to be surprised; you want them to be delighted.
+You want them to be delighted.

 In the digital world, customers can access your brand on many touch points: social media, email newsletters, your website.
 All of which offers plenty of opportunities to connect with your customers.